A Weight Lifting Beginners Guide to Using a Squat Rack

 It’s a staple exercise for a reason: it’s effective, easy to do, and master, and it doesn’t require any equipment - at first.
 But if you want to take your squats to the next level and add a loaded barbell to your squat routine, then a squat rack is what you need to make this happen.
 This essential piece of equipment will improve your squat workouts by supporting the bar while you’re not lifting, allowing you to load it with ease and pick it up without struggling, minimizing any possible risks during your routine.

-But that’s not the only thing squat racks are good for!
-There are many different exercises that you can do with it, from lower body exercises to upper body!
-So, in this guide, we’ll show you all the details that you need to know about a squat rack and how to use it properly that way you can hit your next strength training session with confidence.
+In this guide, we’ll show you all the details that you need to know about a squat rack and how to use it properly that way you can hit your next strength training session with confidence.

 What is a squat rack?